Cray-HPE/docs-csm/operations/package_repository_management/Manage_Repositories_with_Nexus.md

 # curl -sfkSL -X DELETE "https://packages.local/service/rest/v1/blobstores/NAME"
 ```

-### Authenticate to Access the REST API
+## Authenticate to access the REST API

 An authenticated username and password are required to access some of the REST API functions not listed above.
 This username and password are the same used to sign into the Web UI.
 Either the username and password of a properly permissioned Keycloak account or the Nexus local admin account must be used.

 Use the following function to get the Nexus local admin account after a fresh install: